-Here are four of the biggest resource wasters, and ways you can rapidly overcome them.
+Here are four of the biggest sources of business inefficiencies and how to prevent them.

 1. Falling into social media black holes

 Social media marketing is an essential marketing plan strategy for businesses that cater to business-to-consumer (B2C) and business-to-business (B2B) audiences.
 A robust social media presence on multiple channels – including Facebook, Instagram and Twitter – is no longer optional.

 However, businesses risk massive inefficiencies when attempting to harness the power of social media.
 Avoid these common missteps:

 - Pursuing a social presence everywhere.
 Too many businesses fall into the trap of thinking a successful social media strategy means engaging on every social platform.
 Although it’s important to have a presence on multiple channels, not every platform gives you a direct benefit.
 For example, companies in the industrial solvents or software-as-a-service (SaaS) industries don’t necessarily need Snapchat or Instagram accounts but may benefit from a presence on LinkedIn and Twitter.

 - Buying engagement on social platforms.
 It’s become common practice for many marketers to buy social engagement by paying for likes, post boosting and new followers.
 This is a waste of time and money because you’re likely paying for bots that won’t engage with your social channels.
 It also makes it challenging to obtain accurate metrics, and your accounts may lose credibility.

 - Jumping on social trends.
 As companies try to maintain a competitive edge, they may think they need to jump on every new social trend.
 The reality, however, is that this bandwagon effect is far from useful.
 Spreading your resources too thin on unhelpful avenues can quickly kill your marketing budget and hurt your business.